-The Sala Lab at Arizona State University is looking for motivated undergraduate students to participate in research activities in grassland ecosystem ecology during the summer of 2018.
-Successful applicants will work with graduate students, technicians and postdocs to assist with ongoing rainfall manipulation experiments, vegetation and soil sampling, and other field surveys at several field sites across the US.
-Additionally, participants have the opportunity to work with Sala Lab members and the PI to develop a personalized project.
+The Sala Lab at Arizona State University is looking for two motivated undergraduate students to participate in research activities in grassland ecosystem ecology during the summer of 2021.
+Selected applicants will have the opportunity to develop their own research program while assisting with ongoing rainfall manipulation experiments, vegetation and soil sampling, and other field surveys at several field sites across the Southwest US.

 The successful applicants are awarded a stipend, which includes cost of travel, lodging, and food.

 About the Jornada